nilotpaul/notes/linux/VMs/create-vm-with-quemu-kvm-libvirt.md

 qemu-img create -f qcow2 kube-vm1.qcow2 10G
 ```

-This is create an img which can be used to boot our VM.
+Create an img which can be used to boot our VM.
 But this doesn't contain anything.

 # Create Main Persistent QCOW2 Image with a BASE Image